vuralevren/altogic-auth-next12/README.md

 ```

 ### Register Page
-In this page, we will show a form to sign up with email and password.
-We will use fetch function to call our sign up api.
+On this page, we will show a form to sign up with email and password.
+We will use fetch function to call our `sign-up API`.

-We will save session and user infos to state and storage if the api return session.
-Then user will be redirected to profile page.
+We will save the session and user info to state and storage if the API return session.
+The user will be redirected to the profile page.

-If signUpWithEmail does not return session, it means user need to confirm email so we will show the success message.
+If `signUpWithEmail` does not return the session, the user must confirm the email so we will show the success message.

-Replacing pages/sign-up.js with the following code:
+Replacing `pages/sign-up.js` with the following code:
 ```javascript
 // /pages/sign-up.js
 import { useState } from "react";